payemcard/payemcard-interview-template-interview-payem-interview/README.md

 ### 2. Request Details Page

 - When clicking on a request on the requests page, you will be directed to a new route.
-- Implement a form to display all fields of the request object.
+- Implement an endpoint in the backend to fetch a single request by its ID
-- Develop the front-end and back-end logic for approving or declining a request.
+- Implement the logic for approving or declining a request.

 ### 3. Extend Request Object